U.S. mortgage applications fell last week -MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, April 2 Applications for U.S. home mortgages fell last week on lower refinancing demand, an industry group said on Wednesday.
+NEW YORK, March 19 Applications for U.S. home mortgages fell last week as both purchase and refinancing applications slipped, an industry group said on Wednesday.

-The MBA's seasonally adjusted index of refinancing applications fell 2.9 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 0.9 percent.
+The MBA's seasonally adjusted index of refinancing applications fell 1.3 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, dipped 0.9 percent.

-Fixed 30-year mortgage rates averaged 4.56 percent in the week, unchanged from the week before.
+Fixed 30-year mortgage rates averaged 4.50 percent in the week, down 2 basis points from 4.52 percent the week before.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan